kevingstewart/sslo-consolidated-services/udf/README.md

 -------------------

-**Note that connections to inline services in this architecture is now different than in original SSLO UDF blueprints.**
+**Note that connections to inline services in this architecture is now different than in original SSL Orchestrator UDF blueprints.**

 **Please see *sslo-configuration-info.md* for information on setting up SSL Orchestrator with these new consolidated services**